from small one page howto to huge articles all in one place

 InterfaceAttributeValue

-euidaccess(), eaccess() Thread safetyMT-Safe
+euidaccess(), eaccess() Thread safetyM-Safe

-These functions are nonstandard.
 Some other systems have an eaccess() function.

 NOTES

 Warning: Using this function to check a process's permissions on a file before performing some operation based on that information leads to race conditions: the file permissions may change between the two steps.
 Generally, it is safer just to attempt the desired operation and handle any permission error that occurs.
+This function always dereferences symbolic links.
+If you need to check the permissions on a symbolic link, use faccessat(2) with the flags AT_EACCESS and AT_SYMLINK_NOFOLLOW.

 SEE ALSO